top of page

 Taking place from 9th – 20th June 2025 at the Université de Montréal and the University of Ottawa, Canada, the program combined directed learning, practical experiences and hands on research, focusing on human aspects of cybersecurity from the following three perspectives:

-Read on to hear from PhD student Monira Nazmi Jahan about her experience of attending the HC2P 2025 Summer School.
+Read on to hear from PhD students Monira Nazmi Jahan and Ammara Yasin about their experiences of attending the HC2P 2025 Summer School.

 Monira Nazmi Jahan